• Skip to main content

 See the details in the carving of the wood - and the whole room is like that!

-The other technical specifity of this auditorium is the presence of multimedia interactive display system - the Touch-screens, located on the back of every seat, allow the audience to read translated subtitles of each performance.
+The other technical specificity of this auditorium is the presence of multimedia interactive display system – the Touch-screens, located on the back of every seat, allow the audience to read translated subtitles of each performance.

 Musical Instrument Displays